sadmannn/happy-bday-shehooo/overview.md

 3. "Do you actually love me from the heart?"
    - Type: Both-No
-   - Response: "Just kidding babe hehe, I know you love me!"
+   - Response: "Just kidding babe hehe, I know you love me! 💓"
    - Features: Butterfly and sparkle animations

 4. "Do you know you're the reason my world feels perfect?"